mantidproject/mantid/docs/source/algorithms/MaxEnt-v1.rst

    The first three spectra plotted are the real parts of the 3 spectra and the other three spectra are the imaginary parts.

-This can also be done with the spectra in the reconstructed data and image summed together.
+This can also be done with the spectra of the data effectively concatenated and converted into a single image.
+The reconstructed data is then obtained by converting the image back to data copied for each spectrum and applying the adjustments.

 This is done by setting the *PerSpectrumImage* property to *false*.

-.. testcode:: ExAdjustmentSummed
+.. testcode:: ExAdjustmentTogether

    from math import pi, sin, cos
    from random import random, seed